 The risk of developing cancer of the uterus and cancer of the ovaries is reduced for at least 20 years after the contraceptives are stopped.
-Oral contraceptives reduce the risk of cancer of the uterus Cancer of the Uterus Cancer of the uterus develops in the lining of the uterus (endometrium) and is thus also called endometrial cancer.
+Oral contraceptives reduce the risk of cancer of the uterus Cancer of the Uterus The most common type of cancer of the uterus develops in the lining of the uterus (endometrium) and is called endometrial cancer.
 Endometrial cancer usually affects women after menopause.
-It sometimes causes... read more by 60% after at least 10 years of use and cancer of the ovaries Ovarian Cancer Ovarian cancer, which typically starts on the surface of the ovaries, is not usually diagnosed until it is advanced.
-Ovarian cancer may not cause symptoms until it is large or has spread.
-If... read more by about 50% after taking them for 5 years and by 80% after taking them for 10 years or more.
+It... read more by 60% after at least 10 years of use and cancer of the ovaries Ovarian Cancer, Fallopian Tube Cancer, and Peritoneal Cancer Ovarian cancer is cancer of the ovaries.
+It is related to fallopian tube cancer, which develops in the tubes that lead from the ovaries to the uterus, and peritoneal cancer, which is cancer... read more by about 50% after taking them for 5 years and by 80% after taking them for 10 years or more.

 Oral contraceptives taken early in a pregnancy do not harm the fetus.
 However, they should be stopped as soon as the woman realizes she is pregnant.
 Oral contraceptives do not have any long-term effects on fertility, although a woman may not release an egg (ovulate) for a few months after stopping the drugs.